 “I had been placing implants for decades, and there were still problems we could solve with a new design.
 I had this implant that would be even easier for doctors to place, with a simpler drilling protocol and a thread design that would allow for efficient placement and a high degree of primary stability.”

 Thus began a series of meetings that reunited Dr. Hahn with some of the same engineering personnel and business leaders with whom he had successfully collaborated in the past.
-“By this time, I was having all of my lab work done by Glidewell, and I was really blown away by the quality of their prosthetic components and restorations,” said Dr. Hahn of his early experiences with the lab.
-When he first visited the ISO-certified facility at Prismatik Dentalcraft, Inc., the manufacturing arm of Glidewell Laboratories, he was impressed with what he found.
+“By this time, I was having all of my lab work done by Glidewell, and I was really blown away by the quality of their prosthetic components and restorations,” said Dr. Hahn of his early experiences with the industry-leading lab.
+When he first visited the ISO-certified facility at Prismatik Dentalcraft, Inc., the manufacturing arm of Glidewell Dental, he was impressed with what he found.
 “It was immediately apparent that their manufacturing capabilities are state-of-the-art.
 Their engineering team has the technology and know-how to bring design concepts to life with astonishing speed and precision, and their expertise on the prosthetic side of implant dentistry has been invaluable in creating an implant that is as simple to restore as it is to place.”

 “We were able to fine-tune a design that accounts for everything I’ve learned since the original tapered implant came out nearly 20 years ago.
 They translated my conceptual drawings into prototypes and then into implants that could be placed with great efficiency, zeroing in on the exact thread design needed to keep the implant engaged with a maximum amount of bone.”

-Importantly, Glidewell Laboratories shares Dr. Hahn’s big-tent philosophy when it comes to dental implant education.
+Importantly, Glidewell Dental shares Dr. Hahn’s big-tent philosophy when it comes to dental implant education.
 “Glidewell not only wanted to engineer and manufacture the Hahn Tapered Implant, they also share my goal of getting more GPs involved in all aspects of implant treatment.
 Glidewell already works with so many general dentists; it’s the perfect platform.”

 “After several meetings with their key business and manufacturing guys, they offered me exactly what I’d been looking for.
 They said: ‘We want to make your implant.
 You be the designer and do your courses, and we’ll handle the manufacturing.
 We want to help general dentists get more involved with implantology, and you’re the voice of the GP.’”